Why Choose Us?

 Sue is a member of the American Academy of Physician Assistants as well as the North Carolina Academy of Physician Assistants and Triangle Area Physician Assistants.
 Her special interests in medicine include headache management, adolescent medicine and women’s health.
 According to Sue, the best part of medicine is getting to know her patients and building a lasting relationship.

-The ability to connect with and help people when they are feeling their worst is one of Ashley Messina’s passions.
-Ashley is a member of the American Academy of Physician Assistants as well as the North Carolina Academy of Physician Assistants.
-Her special interests in medicine include pediatrics and women’s health.
+Taylor is a member of the American Academy of Physician Assistants as well as the North Carolina Academy of Physician Assistants.

 Wendell John, DNP, FNP-C completed his Master’s in Nursing/Family Nurse Practitioner Degree from The University of North Carolina at Chapel Hill and has also completed his Doctorate of Nursing Practice Degree from East Carolina University.
 He is a Board Certified Family Nurse Practitioner and is elated to provide comprehensive and continuing care for patients with acute and chronic illnesses within the triangle.
 Wendell continues to make the health and wellness of his patients his top priority and passion by building long-term relationships and offering first rate, top quality, cost effective care.
 As a Vegetarian and health & wellness advocate, he has a passion for working closely with his patients to optimize their whole health.
 When he’s not caring for the needs of his patients, he spends time with his family, enjoys participating in triathlons, endurance sports activities, writing, lecturing and motivational speaking.